rahul-gharat/dronahq-docs/docs/reference/controls/table-grid.md

 Client-side pagination is another method used to manage large data sets in web applications.
 Unlike server-side pagination, where only the necessary data for the current page is fetched from the server, client-side pagination involves fetching the entire data set upfront and then dividing it into pages locally in the DronaHQ.

-#### Key Benifits
+#### Key Benefits

-- ince all data is loaded at once, client-side pagination is best suited for smaller data sets.
+- Since all data is loaded at once, client-side pagination is best suited for smaller data sets.
 For very large data sets, this can lead to performance issues such as slow loading times and high memory usage.
 - Implementation is simpler as it doesn't require server-side changes or multiple requests to fetch data.
 - Once the data is loaded, navigation between pages is instant, providing a smooth user experience without additional server requests.